tanml0429/lymonet/README.md

 Please **star this project** in the upper right corner and **cite this paper** blow if this project helps you.

-# LNDNet
+# LymoNet

-This repository is the source codes for the paper "LNDNet: ".
+This repository is the source codes for the paper "LymoNet: ".

-LNDNet (Lymph Node Detection Network) is a .
+LymoNet (Lymph Node Detection Network)

 ![GA](https://zhangzhengde0225.github.io/images/LNDNet_GA.jpg)